2023 Art Safaris

 Kambaku Safari Lodge

 Kambaku Safari Lodge is an owner-run lodge that provides a unique personal service and relaxing atmosphere for visitors to absorb the space, sights, sounds and feelings that only the African bush can offer.
-The chalets and main lodge all overlook a private waterhole, but guests can also enjoy the waterhole from the privacy of their chalet or from the main lodge area.
+The chalets and main lodge all overlook a private waterhole, and there is a wonderful shady spot for daytime workshops.
 Be prepared for some scrumptious bush cuisine and delicious meals served in relaxed and rustic settings.
-Environmental consciousness is a high priority and as such the use of solar power and gas, with only minimal electricity aims at minimizing our environmental footprint.
-Kambaku Safari Lodge is a private reserve which forms part of the Great Kruger National Park.
-Our safari takes place in the dry season, perfect for game viewing.
-Temperatures at this time generally range from 13 – 29°C or 55 – 84°F.
+We have stayed at Kambaku for several recent Art Safaris because the location and wildlife sightings make it the perfect location!

 “I really can’t say enough good about the Art Safari; it was FABULOUS!
 All that I had hoped and more, and I am still reveling in the memories and reliving it through my sketches.
 I LOVED the game drives (including the anticipation of early morning outings)!
 It was wonderful having so much time to sketch wildlife, and your guidance, encouragement, and instruction, Ali, was very helpful for improving my sketching of live, active animals.
 I also really appreciated your midday workshops and am eager to put what I learned into practice with my sketches from our game drives and with my ongoing sketching here at home (including with all the deer in my yard).
 In addition to all that, the whole safari experience, including the meals and the lodge was just fabulous and refreshing.
 I have no suggestions for improvement, because I thought it was perfect.